 A survey of the continental, English and Roman Catholic Reformation of the 16th century.
-Satisfies Culture: History.
 Liberal Arts.
 Prerequisite: THEL 209

-THEL 375 Kierkegaard: A Man for All Disciplines 4-WSP
+THEL 375 Kierkegaard: A Man for All Disciplines4-WSP

-Reading seminar on some key works of the "melancholy Dane," including (for example) "Either/Or," "Fear and Trembling," "The Death," "Philosophical Sickness Unto Fragments," "Concluding and Unscientific A "man for all disciplines," Postscript."
-Kierkegaard's writings continue to attract interest for their philosophical and theological insight as well as their literary sophistication.
+Reading seminar on some key works of the "melancholy Dane," including (for example) "Either/Or," "Fear and Trembling," "The Sickness unto Death," "Philosophical Fragments," and "Concluding Unscientific Postscript."
+A "man for all disciplines," Kierkegaard's writings continue to attract interest for their philosophical and theological insight as well as their literary sophistication.
+Liberal Arts.
+Prerequisite: THEL 209 philosophical theology.
+Examples of topics considered: Divine Attributes, Divine Providence (and Human Freedom), God and Ethics, and Faith.
+The specific issue(s) to be considered are identified each time the course is scheduled.
+Repeatable when topics are diverse.
 Liberal Arts.
 Prerequisite: THEL 209